michaelalfaro/eeb177-W17.github.io/_posts/2017-01-06-exercise1-git.markdown

 **Before you begin, please read through [this helpful page](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell)<sup>2</sup> on branching in git repositories.** The Allesina text also has a good summary of branching in git.

-1. Navigate to the `homework` folder and run `git branch` to check which branch you are currently on.
+1. Navigate to the `lab-work` folder and run `git branch` to check which branch you are currently on.
 Unless you have already made a new branch, you should see that your repository only has the `master` branch, and the asterisk indicates that you are currently on that branch.
 2. Use `git checkout -b dummy-branch` to make a new branch called `dummy-branch` within the repository.
 3. Check that you are on the `dummy-branch` (how would you do this?).
 4. Navigate into the `exercise-1` folder and run `touch dummy-file`.
 Navigate back to the `homework` folder, and go through the "add, commit, push" workflow to add this new `dummy-file` to your git repository.